 In May 2018, the Company issued \$258.8 million aggregate principal amount of the 2023 convertible senior notes in a private offering.
-The 2023 convertible senior notes mature on May 1, 2023 and bear interest at a fixed rate of 0.125% per annum, payable semiannually in arrears on May 1 and November 1 of each year.
 The total net proceeds from the offering, after deducting initial purchasers' discounts and commissions and estimated debt issuance costs, was approximately \$250.8 million.

-In May 2020, the Company used part of the net proceeds from the issuance of the 2025 convertible senior notes to repurchase, exchange or otherwise retire approximately \$181.0 million aggregate principal amount of the 2023 convertible senior notes in privately-negotiated transactions for aggregate consideration of \$449.6 million, consisting of \$181.0 million in cash and 2,723,581 shares of the Company's common stock (the "2023 Note Repurchase Transactions").
+In May 2020, the Company used part of the net proceeds from the issuance of the 2025 convertible senior notes to repurchase, exchange or otherwise retire approximately \$181.0 million aggregate principal amount of the 2023 convertible senior notes in privately-negotiated transactions for aggregate consideration of \$449.6 million, consisting of \$181.0 million in cash and 2,723,581 shares of the Company's common stock.